abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 ourselves—whether we are working in the kitchen, out on the trails, or in the office—we apply mindfulness to the present moment while also connecting and establishing our continuity of mindfulness to the posture of the body.
-There’s a natural tendency, as we are sitting at the computer, working in the kitchen, or out on the trails, to move forward and hunch.
+There’s a natural tendency, as we engage in our work, to move forward and hunch.
 We can make this habit conscious, re-grounding and reconnecting with the body by opening up the chest and breathing comfortably.
 We are not trying to strut around with a military posture—we can open the body, the chest, and the heart base by expanding our posture.
 Another way to see it is opening up our presence to how we